-The Patrol Section of the Walla Walla Police Department is currently made up of 23 patrol officers and 3 Sergeants under the supervision of a Captain.
+The Patrol Section of the Walla Walla Police Department is currently made up of 24 Officers and 4 Sergeants split into 4 Squads working 12 hour shifts.
 They are responsible for providing around the clock professional law enforcement services for our community.
 Often referred to as the backbone of the police department, these officers are carefully selected and highly trained.

 - Parking Enforcement